 You are visitor number since 25 January, 2008

-Jack is "on the air" with his Vintage Oldies program -- I'm standing behind him, watching operations, thinking how something in our display could be improved!
+In this older picture, the late Jack Watson is "on the air" with his Vintage Oldies program -- I'm standing behind him, watching operations, thinking how something in our display could be improved!

 The Internet Radio that SPARC uses for the programs you hear is still somewhat experimental (Dec 2010).
 At the moment, we are using Windows Media Encoder 9, on our own server.